The Belle Brigade: Biography

 The Gruskas come from a musical family.
 Their father, Jay Gruska, is a movie and television composer, and their grandfather is multiple-Oscar-winning composer John Williams.
 Their great-grandfather was Raymond Scott Quintet drummer Johnny Williams, and other relatives also worked as professional drummers.
 Barbara Gruska studied jazz drumming at Oberlin College and CalArts and drummed for performers such as Fiona Apple, Chrissie Hynde, Ray Lamontagne, K.D.
 Lang, Neko Case, Jenny Lewis, Benji Hughes and Inara George.
 Ethan also studied at CalArts.
-While giving birth to Ethan, their mother, Jenny Williams Gruska, suffered a stroke; she recovered, and her story became the basis for a 1994 NBC television film entitled A Time to Heal (for which their father wrote the music) and later for their song "Lucky Guy".
+While giving birth to Ethan, their mother, Jenny Williams Gruska, suffered a stroke; she recovered, and her story became the basis for a 1994 NBC television film titled A Time to Heal (for which their father wrote the music) and later for their song "Lucky Guy".

 Barbara and Ethan began a band together in 2008.
 Their first album, The Belle Brigade, was co-produced by Barbara, Ethan and Matthew Wilder and released on Reprise Records in April 2011.
 The duo has toured with such acts as Grace Potter and the Nocturnals, G. Love & Special Sauce, k.d. lang, Dawes, and Blitzen Trapper.

 They also feature a song on the Twilight Saga Breaking Dawn Part 1 soundtrack, "I Didn't Mean It", and performed Bob Dylan's "No Time to Think" on the Amnesty International benefit album Chimes of Freedom.

 The band's second full-length album, Just Because, was released in March 2014.
 The Gruskas wanted to pursue a more individual sound on the follow-up, and after the record company expressed its dissatisfaction, the band took the record to independent ATO Records.

 Starting in May 2014, Belle Brigade toured as the opening act and part of the backup band for Ray LaMontagne's North American tour.